 The first time I flew into Istanbul, I saw these exotic fishing boats, ones that cast nets like a bridal train from above in the plane.
 They were silhouetted against strong light and looked like they came from an ancient world that wasn’t Western.

 I saw these same boats again outside our hotel window and for awhile, I couldn’t stop taking photos of them.
 They will always represent my first impression of Istanbul.

-I embarked on a 6 day trip around Turkey in January 2012 with an itinerary designed by a New Yorker friend.
-She wanted to hit Istanbul, Ephesus, Pamukkale and Cappadacio (that was her shortened version) and the European in me was screaming inside 6 days is not enough for Istanbul.
-Since her flight cost 5 times more than mine, she won.
-We never made it to Pamukkale but here is Cappadacio in all its wintery glory.
+I embarked on a six day trip around Turkey in January 2012 with an itinerary designed by a New Yorker friend.
+She wanted to hit Istanbul, Ephesus, Pamukkale, and Cappadacio (that was her shortened version), and the European in me was screaming six days is not enough for Istanbul.
+Since her flight cost five times more than mine, she won.
+We never made it to Pamukkale, but here is Cappadacio in all its wintery glory.